 Many of the lumps that occur in the skin are benign and can be surgically removed.
 Occasionally, there may be obstacles to removal if the lump is very large, or in an area where repairing a surgical wound is difficult.
 This is something your veterinary surgeon will discuss.
 Unfortunately, there are some cancerous types that recur in the same place and a few that spread to other sites in the body.
 Biopsies may be helpful because if an aggressive tumor is identified, cutting out a larger area of skin may reduce the likelihood of recurrence or spread.

 Dogs have five breasts on each side of the tummy, visible as two rows of nipples, and tumors may occur in one or more with mammary carcinoma.
 About half of these mammary tumors are benign.
 The choices for surgery are removal of the lump alone, or removal of some or all of the rest of the breast tissue.
 Removing more tissue does not appear to prevent internal spread of cancers.
 These often spread to the lungs, so chest x-rays are advisable prior to surgery, although early spread may not be visible.
 If not already done, spaying female dogs at or after breast surgery may reduce the chance of recurrence.

 A cancer usually found in the skin.

-Veterinary oncologists recommend that before any skin lump is removed, a sample should be collected to rule out the mass as a mast cell (or other malignant) tumor.
+Veterinary oncologists recommend that before any skin lump is removed, a sample should be collected to rule out the mass as a mast cell or other malignant tumor.
 Mast cells are something that are easily identified.
-Treatment may range from chemotherapy to surgery to radiotherapy or a combination of these.
+Treatment may range from chemotherapy to surgery to radiation therapy or a combination of these.
 Choices are based on the grade and location of the tumor.
 Keep in mind that mast cell tumors are often quite treatable.

 Additional Cancer Types